ThePrimeagen/fem-jsperf/lessons/05-specifics/B-pools.md

 <br/>

 ### Just a heads up
-* this change will not make an observable impact in our program, but there are plenty of programs i have created where it was the _LARGEST_ improvement for the server.
+* this change will likely not make an observable impact in our program, but there are plenty of programs i have created where it was the _LARGEST_ improvement for the server.
 * we will make the memory chart change, but the opportunity size is just small.

 <br/>